Cursor Integration Ready

-Follow these step-by-step instructions to integrate Web to MCP with Cursor IDE
+Follow these step-by-step instructions to connect Web to MCP with Cursor IDE

 1